puppetlabs-toy-chest/wash/README.md

-# Examples of interacting with the wide-area shell (wash)
+# wash (Wide Area SHell)

+A cloud-native shell for bringing remote infrastructure to your terminal.

 ## Principals
 - Multiple ways to get data, but consistent language within the tool. i.e. may search for a database by saying type is 'db' or 'database', but the tool will always refer to them by 'database'.